 Just send us your itinerary, and a link to the site where you bought the ticket.
 We have never had to make good on this promise, a testimony to our reliability.
 But the market is so volatile that we are sure it will come up some day.

 If You Prefer to Buy Your Own Ticket, we encourage you to do so!

-...ask us to “validate” your choice.
+please don’t ask us to “validate” your choice.
 As in, “I've found this, how does it compare?”
 With its unspoken subtext, “can you do better?”
-We don’t know until we research the flight, and that is precisely the work we charge for that work.
-A serious answer to that question will take us a couple of hours of someone’s time (the same hours, at a minimum, that you have already spent on your search).
+We don’t know until we research the flight, and that is precisely the work we charge for.
+A serious answer to your question will take a couple of hours of someone’s time.

 A non-serious answer (“yeah, sure, sounds good”) would diminish our credibility when you discover that the guy sitting next to you on the plane paid $200 less.

-And, even if we suspect that there might be better tickets on the same route, why would you want to hear it, once you’ve found yours?
-Experience suggests that you’ll just be conflicted, and probably buy the ticket you’ve found anyway, since it took you 20 hours to find it), and then feel bad that you might have spent too much.
+Moreover, even if we suspect that there are probably better tickets on your route, why would you want to hear it in such a vague way?
+Experience suggests that you’ll just be conflicted.
+Either you’ll buy the ticket you’ve found anyway (since it took you 20 hours to find it), and then feel bad that you might have spent too much.
 Or you’ll tell us to look for you (after wasting all that time).
-And if we just come back with your same fare, indeed the best available, and charge you for our work.
-Then you’ll be cross.
-Or maybe your non-robust route will prompt the airline to lose your luggage.
-Then you’ll really be cross, and with us as much as the airline!
-Nobody likes a prophet.
-If you find your own ticket, do your best to be serene and happy with the result, and not to worry about what could'a been....
+And if we just come back with your same fare, indeed the best available, and charge you for our work, you’ll be cross.
+Or you’ll spend another 20 hours, and find a ticket only $15 cheaper...
+None of those are good outcomes.
+If you find your own ticket, please, do your best to be serene and happy with the result, and not to worry about what could'a been....

 Award Travel (tickets “bought” with frequent flyer miles)